Protect your child's Social

-Your child's Social Security number is the holy grail for identity thieves.
+Your child's Social Security number can be a huge prize for identity thieves.
 With it they can create a new identity, set up credit accounts and start racking up debt.

-Credit reports aren't supposed to be set up for minors, but this detail often slips through the cracks, says Steve Weisman, an attorney and founder of Scamicide.com.
+Credit reports aren't supposed to be set up for minors, but this detail often slips through the cracks, says Steve Weisman, an attorney who blogs about scams and ID theft at Scamicide.com.

-Identity thieves lie about age, and according to Scott Mitic, the former CEO of TrustedID and senior vice president at Equifax, one of the three nationwide credit-reporting agencies, "There is not a single way in that space to be definitive about the age of the individual creating the report."
+Identity thieves lie about age, and according to Scott Mitic, former CEO of the identity protection and privacy service TrustedID, "There is not a single way in that space to be definitive about the age of the individual creating the report."

 Share your child's Social Security number only when absolutely necessary.
 When extracurricular groups ask for it, see if they'll accept an alternative identifying number.
-"Social Security numbers typically don't need to be shared unless there are tax implications," according to TrustedID, an identity protection and privacy service.
+"Social Security numbers typically don't need to be shared unless there are tax implications," according to TrustedID.